mpadronm90/simple-chatbot-platform/README.md

 This project is a sample chatbot platform built with Next.js and React.
 It allows admins to create and configure chatbots that interact with various AI agents via OpenAI.
 The platform includes functionality for end-users to authenticate, start chatting with the chatbot, and maintain a history of their chat interactions.

-## Main Features
+## Main Features - GOALS

 1. **Admin Authentication**: Users authenticate to access the entire admin section.
 2. **Admin Dashboard**: Lists all created chatbots with options to create, edit, and delete them.
 3. **Agent Management in Dashboard**: Admins can create and manage multiple AI agents using the OpenAI API.
 4. **Chatbot Configuration**: A form to configure the chatbot's behavior and appearance, including selecting an AI agent, with a live preview.
 5. **Deployable Chatbot**: Generates a unique URL for the chatbot and an iframe code snippet for embedding it elsewhere.
+TODO
 6. **End-User Authentication**: Simple email/password authentication for end-users who interact with the chatbot.
 7. **Chat History**: Maintain a history of each user's interactions (threads) with the chatbot.
+TODO

+## Current Features

+### Authentication
+- Simple authentication system for both admin panel and chatbot interfaces
+- Login and signup functionality

+### Agent Management
+- Create, Read, Update, and Delete (CRUD) operations for AI agents
+- Customize agent properties and behaviors

+### Chatbot Management
+- CRUD operations for chatbots
+- Customize chatbot appearance and settings
+- Associate chatbots with specific AI agents

+### Chatbot Preview
+- Live preview of chatbots within the admin interface
+- Test chatbot functionality before deployment

+### Chatbot Sharing
+- Generate embeddable scripts for easy chatbot integration into websites
+- Customizable chatbot appearance in embedded form

+## Project Architecture

+### Server-Side Operations
+- OpenAI API integration for reading and writing AI responses
+- Firebase write operations for data persistence
+- API routes for secure server-side operations

+### Client-Side Architecture
+- API middleware for flexible provider management
+- Real-time data rendering using client-side technologies
+- Redux for state management
+- Redux Thunk for handling asynchronous calls to Firebase and APIs

+### State Management
+- Centralized state management using Redux
+- Efficient handling of complex application state

+### Asynchronous Operations
+- Redux Thunk middleware for managing asynchronous logic
+- Seamless integration with Firebase and external APIs

 ## Database Structure and Flow